Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \delta = \frac{\partial u}{\partial x} + \frac{\partial v}{\partial y} - v\frac{\tan\left(\varphi\right)}{a + z}. \end{align} \]

-The divergence of the overall wind field is
+The divergence of the total wind field is denoted by

 \[ \begin{align} D \coloneqq \nabla\cdot\mathbf{v} \end{align} \]